SunriseCommunity/Sunrise/.github/README.md

 website.
 The server is currently in development and is not yet ready for public use.

 > [!NOTE]
-> Why C#? :shipit: Well, because owner of this project has allergies to non-typed languages.
-Sad, I know.
+> Want to help?
+Have a question? :shipit: Feel free then to join our [Discord server](https://discord.gg/BjV7c9VRfn), there you can ask any question to maintainers of this project!

 ## Features 🌟